z-amirkhosravi/leniascope/README.md

 The **Pause/Play** is self-explanatory.
 It can be useful if you want to pick the right moment to export an image.

-In the bottom right corner you can choose the colour map that assigns a colour to the real values.
+In the bottom right corner you can choose the color map that assigns a color to the real values.
 The choices are copied from Python's matplotlib, so they might be familiar.

 There is also an experimental "3D Lenia" mode, which adds a third "z-axis" dimension to the grid.
 It displays one 2D "z-slice" at a time however, but you can change which slice that is by scrolling the middle mouse button.